-I was curious to see the party scene of Cologne, so we all went partying and I got to experience Germany’s famous night life.
-People there love to party and they don’t party without a pint of their famous beer in their hand.
+I was curious to see the party scene of Cologne, so we all went partying and I got to experience Germany’s famous nightlife.
+People there love to party and they don’t a party without a pint of their famous beer in their hand.

 Weather-wise I was a little disappointed as it was raining almost every day I had a ton of fun with my sister and her husband but coming from rainy London to rainy Cologne was a bummer.